Photo Credit: Romana Kovacs

 Between Intention and Action (Spring 2023)

-An overview of kinds of intentions and theories of action constitutes the groundwork of the core question of this seminar, that is, how human minds fill the gap between intending to do something (e.g. to go on vacation, attend a seminar, drink a cup of coffee) and really acting, or failing to act, on intentions.
+An overview of kinds of intentions and theories of action provides the groundwork for the core question of this seminar: how do human minds bridge the gap between intending to do something (e.g., go on vacation, attend a seminar, or drink a cup of coffee) and acting—or failing to act—on those intentions?

 Transformative Experience (Fall 2022–23)